-Since 2017 he has in addition been Chairman of Swiss Life Singapore, Swiss Life Luxembourg and Swiss Life Liechtenstein.
-In October 2018, Nils Frowein became Chairman of the Supervisory Board of Fincentrum, in the Czech Republic and of Swiss Life Select Slovakia.
+Since 2017, he has also been Chairman of Swiss Life Singapore, Swiss Life Luxembourg and Swiss Life Liechtenstein.
+In October 2018, Nils Frowein became Chairman of the Supervisory Board of Fincentrum in the Czech Republic and Slovakia.

 - German-Swiss Chamber of Commerce, Member of the Board - British Swiss Chamber of Commerce, Member of the Board - International School Hannover Region (ISHR), Member of the Supervisory Board